-Philip Gates is a director and performance maker creating weird, caring environments for temporary publics.
+Philip Wesley Gates is a director, performance maker, and writer based in Pittsburgh, PA.
 Deploying queer, choreographic, and participatory strategies, his work proposes alternative possibilities and modes of relation — relation, in particular, to the spaces we inhabit, to the social and political structures we operate within, to the data generated by and about us, and to the others we share time and space with during the course of a performance and beyond.

-Philip has directed and performed at venues including HERE, Ars Nova, La MaMa, the Wild Project, the Brick, the Tank, the Bard Fisher Center, and the MIT Media Lab’s Hacking Arts Festival, and has been invited to research and practice at the Banff Centre and La MaMa Umbria.
-He teaches performance to undergraduates, and writes about dance for the Contemporary Performance Network.
-Philip is currently based in Pittsburgh, where he is completing work on an MFA as a Directing Fellow at Carnegie Mellon University.
+Philip has directed and performed at venues including HERE, Ars Nova, La MaMa, the Wild Project, the Brick, the Tank, the Bard Fisher Center, and the MIT Media Lab’s Hacking Arts Festival.
+He has been invited to research and practice at the Banff Centre and La MaMa Umbria, and as a critical writer has covered festivals including American Realness, zürich moves!, Tanz im August, and TBA.
+Philip teaches performance to undergraduates and will complete the MFA in Directing at Carnegie Mellon University in spring 2019.